 The good news is that with Invisalign, you don’t have to worry about any food limitations.
 These invisible braces have a slightly plastic texture that looks like a clear retainer on your teeth.
 It’s a more modern approach to getting a patient’s teeth straight or making sure their jaw is aligned correctly.
 Adults especially appreciate the option of getting invisible braces because no one will know you are wearing them.

-Talk to Us at Reddick Orthodontics With Concerns About Your New Braces
+Talk to Us at Melbourne Orthodontics With Concerns About Your New Braces